EndlingAlien/the_village/README.md

 - A terminal-style game that you don’t run from the terminal
 - A horror-flavored storybook in disguise
-- A test of what kind of player you are — polite, curious, reckless, lucky?
+- A test of what kind of player you are: polite, curious, reckless?

 ---